 - maintenance - if you deliberately refuse to pay maintenance (for example, child maintenance), you could end up in prison.

-- You can get advice on benefits from a Citizens Advice Bureau or other advice centre.
+- the Citizens Advice Bureau or other advice centre.
 An adviser can help you work out which benefits you are entitled to and help you make a claim.
 They may also be able to sort out any problems you have with your claim, for example if it is delayed.
 Use the Advice Services Directory to find an agency near you.

 - Use the Money Advice Scotland website to find an agency offering free, impartial money advice in your area.